 There are critters and plants we don’t want in our waters.
 What and where are they?
 Why are they a problem ?
 You can help fix it?

-A fish just rose, but what stage / of what insect is it eating?
+A fish just rose and ate a bug, but which stage of what insect is it eating?
 From where do I cast and how do I present and retrieve my fly?
-Where are they?
+Where do the fish hang out in rivers and lakes?
 Learn the answers.

 A lake offers a large area of water to fish.
 Where do I cast?
 How do I retrieve the fly?
 How deep?
 What food lives there and where does it grow?
 Where do the fish hang out?
 And why.
 Fly camp provide the answers.